IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 **Note:** Unlike other operating systems, Windows does not come with rsync supported by default.
 We have not optimized this feature for Windows users, but you may be able to get it working if you install the right Unix utilities.
 (If you have found a way to get this feature working for you on Windows, you can contribute it to our project.
 Please reference our `Contributing to Dataverse <https://github.com/IQSS/dataverse/blob/master/CONTRIBUTING.md>`_ document in the root of the source tree.)

 6. Follow the instructions provided by the upload script running in your terminal.
-If you need to cancel the upload, you can do so by canceling the script running in your terminal window.
+It will direct you to enter the full path of the directory where your dataset files are located, and then it will start the upload process.
+Once you've initiated the upload, if you need to cancel it then you can do so by canceling the script running in your terminal window.
 If your upload gets interrupted, you can resume it from the same point later.

 7. Once the upload script completes its job, Dataverse will begin processing your data upload and running a checksum validation.
 This may take some time depending on the file size of your upload.
 During processing, you will see a blue bar at the bottom of the dataset page that reads "Upload in progress..."